-As part of Feedback Loop’s commitment to empowering our customers with more flexibility and control with our platform, users can set a target audience size for each individual test within a workspace.
+As part of DISQO’s commitment to empowering our customers with more flexibility and control with our platform, DISQO Experience Suite offers the ability to set a target audience size for each individual test within a workspace.
 Our requests typically range from 50 to 700 participants per test but how do you determine the ideal number of people to collect feedback from to make your decisions?

 To start, it is important to provide an overview of what agile research is and what it is not.